asiftyro/bmpcreator/README.md

 3. Binary code to BMP.
 4. BMP to Binary code.
 5. Edit two canvas at a time.
+6. Encode to LCD bitmap format in Hex/Bin, with or without dimension info.
-4. Simple sprite animation (2 frames, 20fps).
+7. Simple sprite animation (2 frames, 20fps).

 Setup: Download all the files in a directory.
 Open app.html with a browser.